Mary Elmes: Saving Jewish children

+The Nazis invaded France in 1940 and subsequently, Jews were targeted by the Gestapo and the Vichy regime's police.
+During this time, many Jews fled to the south of France.
+Elmes joined them and volunteered with the American Friends Service Committee, which cared for refugee children.
 In 1942, the Vichy authorities made it clear that Jewish children were not legally allowed to be exempt from being sent to the concentration camps, as they had been.
 Elmes, with help from some colleagues, rescued dozens of children, taking them to safe houses or helping them flee the country altogether.
-Well aware that she was putting herself at risk, Elmes hid many children in the boot of her car and drove them to safe destinations.
-She aided many others by securing documents, which allowed for them to escape through the undercover network in Vichy France.
+Jews in southwest France were rounded up to be deported from Rivesaltes camp, where Elmes spent most of her time.
+Rivesates was a permanent camp that was relatively new, and many Jews were taken from their homes by the Vichy government and sent there.
+The living conditions were inhumane; there were lice and rat infestations, and the camp consisted of huts and toilets.
+Malnutrition was a huge problem.
+The Quakers, along with other aid organisations, set up canteens and workshops in hopes of relieving some of the issues arising.
+Well aware that she was putting herself at risk, Elmes hid many children in the boot of her car and drove them to safe destinations, such as safe houses she had organised earlier in the war which were located in the foothills of the Pyrenees and along the coast.
+She aided many others by securing documents which allowed them to escape through the undercover network in.
+Vichy France.
 She was not a Quaker herself, despite sometimes being described as the "head of the Quaker delegation at Perpignan," but worked with local Quaker organisations.

 In January (or February) 1943, Elmes was arrested on suspicion of aiding the escape of Jews and was imprisoned in Toulouse, later being moved to Fresnes Prison run by the Gestapo near Paris, where she spent six months.
+Many years after her arrest, Elmes commented on her time in prison by saying "Oh, we all had to suffer some inconveniences in those days!".
+Mary's family hoped that after her ordeal she would leave France but she was determined not to abandon the refugees who still needed her help.
+Mary worked from her office in Perpignan until the war ended.

 Personal life

-Elmes married Roger Danjou and had two children, Caroline and Patrick.
+Elmes married Frenchman Roger Danjou in Perpignan, and had two children, Caroline and Patrick.
 After the war, she continued living in Pyrénées-Orientales (Northern Catalonia) where she had been active, first in Perpignan and then in Canet-en-Roussillon and Sainte-Marie-la-Mer.
-She died in a nursing home there.
+She died in a nursing home there at the age of 93.

+Elmes did not speak much of the war or what she had done, and declined every award and distinction she was offered.